Seneca-SCPA/Applied-Problem-Solving/docs/variables.md

 As introduced in the Computational Thinking: [Data Representation](./computational-thinking.md#data-representation) section, variables are named placeholders which can be referred to within the solution to access specific information by name to refer to a value.

 Variables are critical in providing our solutions the ability to not just store, but use information to help determine logical pathways ([selection](./logic-selection.md) which is covered later).
 Information can be simple and straight forward, but it can also be very complex.
-The more complex data representation will be covered much later in these notes, but in this section we'll concentrate on simple data representation and how variables are used in both flowchart and pseudo code methods of documentation.
+The more complex data representation will be covered much later in these notes, but in this section we'll concentrate on simple data representation and how variables are used in both flowchart and pseudocode methods of documentation.

 Many programming languages are "typed" in that you must indicate the type of information the variable must represent (example: whole number, fractional number, characters etc.), but not all languages require this extra level of detail.
 Sticking with the "language agnostic" theme, we will not be including type information when we declare and use variables.